Fujifilm X100S vs Olympus E-M5 III

 It is notable that the E-M5 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X100S does not provide wifi capability.

 The E-M5 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the X100S has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X100S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100S was succeeded by the Fujifilm X100T.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X100S and E-M5 III can be found, respectively, in the Fujifilm X100S Manual (free pdf) or the online Olympus E-M5 III Manual.

 So what is the bottom line?
 Is the Fujifilm X100S better than the Olympus E-M5 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.